Mass Mentorship 2025/26: End of Programme Exhibition

 The Mass Mentorship is our flagship education programme for young people aged 20–30 in London, supporting emerging talent from underrepresented backgrounds and championing new voices in architectural photography.

-To mark the end of the 2025/26 programme, we are publishing a zine showcasing the mentees’ project work developed throughout the year.
+To mark the end of the 2025/26 programme, we’ve published a zine showcasing the mentees’ project work developed throughout the year.
 The zine features projects by each of the four mentees:

 Print Specification: